vargdieg/JavaScriptTesting/WebDriver-Task-4/Readme.md

 **NOTE:** At the moment of creating an instance, it is mandatory that some options are not going to depend on the choices you make (e.g for example GPU instances may have region limitations, therefore if used a region with no GPU avaliable, the test would fail)

 ## Executing the tests
-For executing the test you can use the command
+These are the test avaliable to run:

 ```
+npm run critical
+npm run testing
-npm run wdio
+npm run production
 ```

+To configure the testSuite and environtment variables at runtime you can check:

+[Test suite][testSuite]

+[Environtment Variable][envVariable]

-This command is going to execute all the test specified on the addCompute.js file in the specs folder
+**npm run testing and production:** This tests are going to purchase instances, the difference between the commands is the dataset used.
+This command execute the test under the addCompute.js file in the specs folder
+**npm run critical:** This test is used to open the google cloud main page, look for the pricing page, add an instance (default options are kept), and open the summary option

 ![runningTest][runningTest]

-After the completition of the tests, there is going to be created new folders, allure-results, allure-report,a file named testResult, and a folder named screenshots, that is going to have the screenshots of the test and folder of the steps when adding new instances
+After the completition of the tests, there is going to be created new folders, allure-results, allure-report,a file named testResult, and a folder named screenshots, in this folder it is going to be the screenshots of the test.

 ![completeTest][completeTest]